idcoder-sample/mcp-slack-example/README.md

 ## Overview
 This Python script acts as an integration between:
-- OpenAI's GPT-4 for ticket classification and summarization
+- OpenAI's GPT-4 for ticket Classification and Summarization/Extraction
 - A Slack bot via Model Context Protocol (MCP) to post messages into the correct Slack channel

 > ⚠️ **Disclaimer:**